gigabackup/gigantum-cli/README.md

      - Docker for Mac works on OS X El Capitan 10.11 and newer macOS releases: [https://store.docker.com/editions/community/docker-ce-desktop-mac](https://store.docker.com/editions/community/docker-ce-desktop-mac)

    - Ubuntu:
-     - (Recommended Method) Install using Docker's "helper" script, which will perform all install steps for you (you may inspect the get-docker.sh script before running it):
+     - Install using Docker's "helper" script, which will perform all install steps for you (you may inspect the get-docker.sh script before running it):